curateteaching/digitalpedagogy/keywords/interface.md

 “The candle is a non-textual medium that has profoundly affected the texts we have inherited from previous generations," observes Ryan Cordell.
 Undergraduates in his "Technologies of Text" course write for a class period at a table lit by candles.
 Cordell reports that a fire marshal (with an extinguisher at his hip) monitored the entire scrivening, which was held in a windowless, enclosed room.
 Students discovered that bookmaking was a laborious process when they transcribed a text of their choice from the *Norton Anthology*.
 Hands cramped.
 Eyes strained.
 Backs tired.
 An aching body is a very interesting classroom interface.
 The point of this assignment, Cordell notes, is to "start students thinking about how canons and anthologies come to be, the complex, long textual histories that precede any piece appearing in the *Norton Anthology*'s Table of Contents."

-### Close Reading Exercise via Tumblr
+### Close Reading *House of Leaves* via Tumblr
 ![screenshot](images/interface-HoL-Douglass-Pokornowski.png)

 * Source URL: <http://english10introductiontolit.tumblr.com>
 * Copy of Artifact: [files/interface-Douglass-Pok-ENGL-10-HoL-Remix.pdf](files/interface-Douglass-Pok-ENGL-10-HoL-Remix.pdf)
 * Creators: Jeremy Douglass (University of California Santa Barbara) and Steven Pokornowski (University of California Santa Barbara)

-It's ambitious to assign <em>House of Leaves</em> in an introductory literature class.
-Desultory, evasive and iconic, <em>HoL</em> will frustrate almost any reader who aims to read this text closely as Humanists are trained to do.
+It's ambitious to assign *House of Leaves* in an introductory literature class.
+Desultory, evasive and iconic, *HoL* will frustrate almost any reader who aims to read this text closely as Humanists are trained to do.
 Jeremy Douglass and Steven Pokornowski create a two-part assignment interface.
-The prompt procedurally guides students through making a remix of one page--and only one page--in <em> HoL</em>.
+The prompt procedurally guides students through making a remix of one page--and only one page--in *HoL*.
 Making their collages, students can work with digital image tools or work with the other "digital," their fingers, making collage from arts and craft supplies.
 Handmade remixes are photographed; all remixes are tagged and uploaded to the class's Tumblr site which itself remixes the individual pages into a fragmentary collective.
 Their heterogeneity perfectly complements the source text's unfinalizability.

-### Distant Reading Exercise
+### Distant Reading Victorian Novels
 ![screenshot](images/interface-Wordle-fr-open-source-Fyfe.jpg)

 * Source URL: <http://ryancordell.org/personal/grad-proseminar-guest-talk-not-reading/>
 * Source URL: open-access pre-print of the original article <http://diginole.lib.fsu.edu/eng_faculty_publications/2/>
 * Copy of Artifact: forthcoming
-* Creators: Paul Fyfe (North Carolina State University); Ryan Cordell (Northeastern University)
+* Creators: Paul Fyfe (North Carolina State University); forked by Ryan Cordell (Northeastern University)

 Paul Fyfe's 4-page field note about teaching senior undergraduate English majors to read Victorian novels "distantly" provides the the best introduction I've found to distant reading techniques.
-Fyfe's "interrogative stance" invites students to use the sometimes confusing outputs to ask better questions that exploit the "distant" view.
+Fyfe's "interrogative stance" invites students to use the sometimes confusing outputs to ask better questions that exploit the "distant" view of novels they *haven't* read.
 Students can get frustrated by being untethered from what Marcus and Best have called the "symptomatic reading" endemic to close reading.
 Fyfe teaches how to parse word frequency, concordance, and collocation to defamiliarize narrative as the primary means of knowing a novel.
 Unfortunately Fyfe's article is locked in a subscription-fee publication.
 Hunting for resources, I found that Ryan Cordell led a graduate workshop applying Fyfe's techniques, and published his guide on his website.
 I offer Cordell's variation on Fyfe's article as a means of framing two aspects of Digital Humanities interface: forking and the importance of open-access scholarship.

-### Collaborative Undergraduate Research Project
+### Rare Books Collaborative Undergraduate Research Project
 ![screenshot](images/interface-Harris-Collab-Project.jpg)

 * Source URL: <http://triproftri.wordpress.com/2012/12/03/collaborative-project-on-19th-century-materials-assignment/#more-1191>